johnnythai/waitlist-app/readme.md

 # Python Waitlist Application

-This application uses Python and MySQL for restaurant waitlist and table management!
+This application uses Python and MySQL for restaurant waitlist and table management!!